j0shbregman/MDE-PowerBI-Templates/ASR_scripts/Add_Taskbar_Shortcuts_with_GPP.md

 ![Info](ImagesGPO/GPO38.png)
 Under the "Linked Group Policy Objects", you should see the new policy.\

-##### 15. On a Windows 10 or Windows 11 client, login with a end-user account (running as a domain user, not as LocalAdmin)
+##### 15. Verify that the GPO is making it to the Windows 10 or Windows 11 client.

-Open up Task Scheduler\
+On a Windows 10 or Windows 11 client, login with a end-user account (running as a domain user, not as LocalAdmin) Open up Task Scheduler\
 Double click on "Task Scheduler Library"\
 Under name, you should be able to see "Recover Tasbar"